TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Mirroring layers should take the entire aabb into account

 - Also organize garden, fish, insects etc in officials
 	- even despite the preffixes like aquarium_, garden_ etc